jorge-a-goncalves/quick-settings-audio-panel/README.md

   - `Remove Media Control on Date Menu` (but not `Remove Notifications On Date Menu`) will remove the media controls from the sound panel if you **move** the media controls using this extension.
 If you **duplicate** the media controls with the extension, they won't be affected.
   - In some situations, disabling QSAP can crash QST.

-On Gnome Shell 43, compatibility with QST has not been tested.
+On GNOME Shell 43, compatibility with QST has not been tested.

 Manual installation
 -------------------